 Custom permissions for your role with System > Permissions > Two Factor Auth and System > Permissions > All Users selected.
 To learn more, see User Roles.

 On the Admin sidebar, go to System > Permissions > All Users.

 Select the user and open the account in edit mode.

 Scroll down to the Current User Identity Verification section and enter Your Password.

 In the left panel, click 2FA.

-In the Configuration reset section, click Reset [provider].
-When prompted, click OK to confirm.
+In the Configuration reset section, click Reset and OK to confirm.

-If the user wants to restore the 2FA solution to their account, it must be reconfigured from the Sign On page.
+If the user wants to restore the required 2FA method(s) to their account, they must reconfigure each from the Sign On page.